 What’s a Disability Update Report?

-Your Disability Update Report is a self-help mailer form.
+Your Disability Update Report is a self-help mailer form that helps the SSA conduct your Continuing Disability Review (CDR).
 The SSA created it to gather information from disabled claimants currently receiving benefits.
 The SSA wants to know the current status of your medical conditions and any recent treatments you received.
 (In this case, recent means any time a doctor treated you within the last two years.)
 The form also asks for information updates that happened during this two-year period, such as:

 What’s important to know is this: No human being reviews your completed Disability Update Report form.
 Instead, a computer scans it after you mail it back to the SSA.
 Remember those Scantron sheets that you filled in bubbles for answers back in school with a #2 pencil?
 Your Disability Update Report form is essentially the same thing.